 In the next part of this post, we’ll explain how you should proceed to improve your performance.

-Step1: Make sure your profile is awesome
+Step1: Make sure your profile is on point:

 Your profile is your business card on LinkedIn.